Industrial Pharmacy

 The SADC Industrial Pharmacy Fellowship Programme will be developed, providing specialised training at the master’s level for building training capacity for certain aspects of pharmaceutical production, The programme will be supported through a governance and management framework that promotes linkages between private-sector pharmaceutical manufacturers and academic institutions in programme design, delivery and monitoring and review.

-SARUA will provide oversight and advisory services for the development of the SIPS Fellowship Programme with the overall aim:
+SARUA will provide oversight and advisory services for the development of the SIPS Fellowship.

 To provide oversight, facilitatory and advisory services and support coordination activities during the development and implementation of the SADC Industrial Pharmacy Fellowship.